jfbrou/Website/content/authors/admin/_index.md

 ---
 # Display name
-title: Jean-Felix Brouillette
+title: Jean-F&eacute;lix Brouillette

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Assistant Professor
+role: Assistant Professor of Economics

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: HEC Montr&eacute al
+- name: HEC Montr&eacute;al
   url: https://www.hec.ca/en/

 # Short bio (displayed in user profile at end of posts)